What Constitutes a Hit-and-Run in New York City?

 - The fleeing driver is legally responsible for your injuries, medical expenses, lost wages, and other damages.
 Their insurance should cover these costs.

-- The driver's flight can significantly strengthen your personal injury case, as courts often view it negatively, potentially increasing damage awards.
+- The driver leaving the scene can significantly strengthen your personal injury case, as courts often view it negatively, potentially increasing damage awards.

 When the Driver Remains Unknown

-When authorities cannot locate the responsible driver—unfortunately common in New York City—alternative compensation paths become vital:
+When authorities cannot locate the responsible driver — unfortunately typical in New York City — alternative compensation paths become vital:

 - Your own uninsured motorist (UM) coverage is your primary recourse, designed for situations where the responsible party is unidentified.